nc-minibbs/mbbs/docs/data-pipeline.md

 `data/taxonomy/ebird_taxonomy_vXXXX.csv`.
 The `get_latest_taxonomy` function is used internally for accessing the taxonomy.

-`stop-coordinates`
+`route_stop_coordinates`
-: TODO Lat/Lon of the first stops for each route (right now) 'R/mbbs_routes'
+: Lat/Lon of the individual point count stops for each route, as well as stop description notes 'R/mbbs_routes'
 Stable and not updated